aldro61/kover2_paper/tutorial/README.md

 kover learn tree --dataset example.kover --split example_split --criterion gini --max-depth 20 --min-samples-split 2 --hp-choice bound --n-cpu 4 --output-dir results/cart_b --progress
 ```

 Using bound selection, the computation time drop to just under **25 seconds**!
 The resulting model is a lot simpler with only 4 rules and a depth of 3.
-Using the same script to plot the model:
+Using the same script to [*plot_model.py* script](../models#visualization):

 ```
 python plot_model.py results/cart_b/model.fasta